paillave/Etl.Net/docs/docs/simpleTutorial/4-finishImplementProcess.md

 ## Ensure there are no duplicates based on the email

-The `distinct` operator, in its common usage will ignore any recurring input based on the given key (the key can be an anonymous type with several properties).
+The `Distinct` operator, in its common usage will ignore any recurring input based on the given key (the key can be an anonymous type with several properties).

 ```cs {12}
 contextStream